Moonveil-Kanata/muragraylevelfix-deck/README.md

 This fix will use combination between **film grain for dithering, lift & gamma (only on near-black pixel)** and your **mura map (only on your bright pixel)**.
 While this is not perfect, atleast it will fix half of the screen issue.

 > [!IMPORTANT]
-> - Only works in-game, not the Steam UI
+> - Only works in-game, not the Steam UI nor desktop UI
 > - vkBasalt works only on Vulkan and DX, for openGL, use the gamescope method

 # Usage